jonduan/proposal/_posts/2017-12-15-energy-storage.md

 that most gas peaking plants operate for just a few hours a year, when prices are really high.

+t also plays a less visible role of providing important network services such as frequency control and ancillary services (FCAS).

+The trick here is that Tesla is actually providing a service, it is not necessarily putting this output into the grid.
+If called on, it will, but most of the time it is there for exactly what these services are called – contingency and regulation.

+### Contingency,
+McConnell explains, are for those events when a large power station trips off, and the battery can act quickly to “hold the grid’ together while bigger but slower moving machinery is fired up.

+### Regulation
+is basically the throttle controls that the Australian Energy Market Operator wants to be able to deploy to make the minor adjustments needed to keep the grid stable.
+The battery, like other spinning machinery, offers these services – and is paid for them – but is mostly on standby.

 ##  Tesla battery
 http://reneweconomy.com.au/explainer-what-the-tesla-big-battery-can-and-cannot-do-42387/
 Battery storage can do a bunch of different things – smooth out the output from renewables when clouds come over or the wind dies down, store power for sale at peak times or high prices, or for night-time use, and even remove the need for new grid infrastructure.